 How we’ll support you

 The College is on hand to support you throughout the internship.
-Speak to your Job Coach your first point of contact about
+Speak to your Job Coach your first point of contact about:

-- We can help identify the most suitable job role
+- Identifying the most suitable job role

 - The strengths and areas of development for your intern